gazbert/bxbot/README.md

 see the _Installation Guide_ for how to do this.

 ## Installation Guide

+The [Releases](https://github.com/gazbert/bxbot/releases) page has the stable releases.
+Or you can grab the latest code from the head of the master branch.

 1. Prerequisite: [Oracle JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) needs to be installed on the machine you want to run the bot.